Dingwall Designer Guitars: Basses

 All Dingwall bass guitars are constructed using fanned frets.
 This extends the scale length of the 5th string on most of their models to 37", rather than the more common 34" achieved using traditional parallel fret bass designs.
+They require custom bass string sets, since most 5 string sets are manufactured for a 34 scale length.
+Since 2002, they are equipped with a Khaler bridge with individual units for each string.

 Reviews for Dingwall basses have mostly been positive.
 In a review for the Afterburner series of basses, Bass Player Magazine concluded that the Afterburner was "an exceptional bass.
 The extra scale length clearly improves low-note focus and pitch definition, and Dingwall's uncompromising workmanship is world class".
 Another review for Vintage Guitar Magazine also complimented Dingwall's tone and craftsmanship in a review of the Super J bass: "Every component, from the pickups and electronics to the selection of tone woods, and the hardware, are all well-conceived and executed, and the craftsmanship is superb."

 Other reviews have noted, though, that the fanned-fret design can make Dingwall basses more challenging to play.
 In an early review, Bass Player Magazine concluded that the fanned-fret design "isn't as difficult to play as you might think...but you will have to spend some time adapting your technique to get the most out of this innovative design".
 The review also noted the need for special strings to optimize the tone achieved from the basses, as the strings are longer than standard guitar strings.